 Sedation is a wonderful choice for patients who are undergoing advanced dental services or patients who feel anxious or nervous about oral surgery and their treatments.

 Oral Surgery of Tidewater offers a variety of sedation options for our patients.
-If you feel nervous about receiving sedation during your treatments, we invite you to talk with Dr. Ford, Guter, and Gray to discuss your concerns to find the best option for you and your needed treatment.
-Please feel free to contact our office at (757) 499-6886 to schedule your appointment with one of our oral surgeons to learn more about sedation and oral surgery in Virginia Beach, Virginia.
+If you feel nervous about receiving sedation during your treatments, we invite you to talk with one of our amazing surgeons to discuss your concerns and find the best option for you and your needed treatment.
+Contact our office at (757) 499-6886 to schedule your appointment and learn more about sedation and oral surgery in Virginia Beach, Virginia.

 Types of Sedation